ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 The pattern uses two key storage options. {{site.data.keyword.Bluemix_notm}} provides VPC File Storage.
 This can be used to provide a shared file system that is accessed by the SAP Application Server nodes within the Pacemaker cluster.

 Block storage for the database instances, both primary and secondary, is delivered through {{site.data.keyword.bm_is_full}} if VSIs are used as database servers.
 If the decision is made to use {{site.data.keyword.bm_is_short}}, this storage can be provided by solid-state drives within the physical server.
-This offers faster performance than VPC Block Storage that is accessed via the network.
+This offers faster performance than VPC Block Storage that is accessed across the network.

 #### Application Server nodes
 {: #appsvr-nodes}